abapGit contains predefined user exits which can be used to modify the standard behavior.

 - Activate the include.

-In either cases, add the object in a package different from the main abapGit code.
+In either case, add the object in a package different from the main abapGit code.

 The list of user exits can change at any time, make sure to syntax check user exits after updating abapGit.